gursevak/gv-downloader/README.md

 **If the script isn't running, you *may* need to change the file's permissions to run the script.
 Please also confirm that your playlist file is named exactly as `playlist.m3u`.

-**If the script isn't running, you *may* need to change the file's permissions to run the script.
-To do this, copy/paste the following line into Terminal
-`cd "$(dirname "$0")" chmod a+x download.sh` and press enter.

 ## Windows Powershell Intructions